 often sat outside evenings.
 The cement pond in the backyard surrounded by chairs was a setting

-of which they spoke fondly for the
+about which they spoke fondly for the

 rest of their lives, though their daughters-in-law snubbed those remembrances, when they weren't around, wondering what the big deal was.